frictionlessdata/datapackage/data-packages/index.md

   **This property is not legally binding and does not guarantee the package is licensed under the terms defined in this property.**

-  * `license` is a hash OR string.
+  * `license` is an object OR string.
 The value of the string version SHOULD be an [Open Definition license ID][od-licenses] (preferably one that is [Open Definition approved][od-approved].
 An example of the string version is as follows:

         { "license" : "ODC-PDDL-1.0" }

-  The hash structure MUST contain a `type` property and a `url` property linking to the actual text.
+  The object structure MUST contain a `type` property and a `url` property linking to the actual text.
 The `type` SHOULD be an [Open Definition license ID][od-license] if an ID exists for the license and otherwise may be the general license name or identifier.
 Here is an example: